mcmah309/anyhow/README.md

 ```

 ## Downcasting
-Downcasting is the process of getting the underlying error from an an anyhow `Error`.
+Downcasting is the process of getting the inner error from an an anyhow `Error`.
 ```dart
 import 'package:anyhow/anyhow.dart';